Buying or selling a home? Jason Compton can help.

 Step 8 – Close the deal

-Your lender will supply you with a Loan Estimate (LE) outlining closing costs within three days of getting your loan application.
-You'll get a Loan Estimate (LE) detailing closing costs from your mortgage lender within three days of taking your loan application.
+You'll get a Loan Estimate (LE) of your closing costs from your mortgage lender within three days of getting your application.

-This estimate depends on the loan amount.
-RESPA requirements dictate that it has to include all closing costs and be within a strict range of accuracy, and I'll examine the estimate and let you know if everything looks permissible.
+This estimate depends on the loan amount, and RESPA requirements dictate that it has to involve all closing costs and fall within a precise range of accuracy.
+I'll go over the estimate and let you know if it all looks all right.

-Then it's time to close on your home.
-This will likely happen at a title company or escrow office and will likely be a smooth and relaxed event.
+Then we'll close on your house.
+This will likely occur at a title company or escrow office and will most often be a smooth and easygoing event.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new house.
+It's time to move into your new home.
 Enjoy it.
 And if you have any questions, be sure to contact me at (803) 957-5566 or e-mail me at .